JackRogers06/orbital-chaos-fourier/README.md

 # Electron Trajectory & Orbital Chaos Analysis

-- This project models an electron moving in the electrostatic field of two stationary protons and analyzes its orbital behavior using numerical integration and Fourier analysis.
+This project models an electron moving in the electrostatic field of two stationary protons and analyzes its orbital behavior using numerical integration and Fourier analysis.

+This project was made for PHYS 210: Computational Physics

 **Core Simulation (`solve_ivp`)**